dkpro/dkpro-tc/pages/DemoExperiments_0_6_0.md

 Dimension.create(DIM_FEATURE_SET, [EmoticonRatioDFE.name, NumberOfHashTagsDFE.name])
 {% endhighlight groovy %}

 The featureSet discriminator expects a list containing the feature extractor class names you want to use.
 If you specify a list of lists, different feature sets will be tested ("swept").
-See also [here](../FeatureExtractors).

 Any additional configuration parameters for the feature extractors (e.g. uni-, bi- or trigrams for n-gram features) could be defined as follows: